-Table 19 Alcatel-Lucent Configuration > Profiles > AP > Regulatory Domain Profile Settings
+Table 23 Profiles > AP > Regulatory Domain Profile Settings (Continued)

-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the profile is associated.
-The drop-down menu displays all folders available for association with the profile.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
-Name Blank Enter the name of the profile.
-Other Settings Country Code Designate the country with the 802.1X regulatory standard relevant to this WLAN.
-Valid 802.11a 40MHz Channel pairs N/A Select a 40MHz channel pair for 802.11a.
+Field Default Description Valid 802.11a 40MHz Channel pairs Select a 40MHz channel pair for 802.11a.
 A high-throughput (HT) AP can use a 40 MHz channel pair comprised of two adjacent 20 MHz channels available in the regulatory domain profile for your country.
 When ARM is configured for a dual-band AP, it will dynamically select the primary and secondary channels for these devices.
 It can, however, continue to scan all changes in the a+b/g bands to calculate interference and detect rogue APs.
-Valid 802.11g 40 MHz Channel Pairs N/A Select a 40MHz channel pair for 802.11ag A high-throughput (HT) AP can use a 40 MHz channel pair comprised of two adjacent 20 MHz channels available in the regulatory domain profile for your country.
-When ARM is configured for a dual-band AP, it will dynamically select the primary and secondary channels for these devices.
-It can, however, continue to scan all changes in the a+b/g bands to calculate interference and detect rogue APs.
-Valid 802.11a 40MHz Channels N/A Specify the valid channels for 40MHz channel pairing in 802.11a.
-Valid 802.11g 40 MHz Channels N/A Specify the valid channels for 40MHz channel pairing in 802.11g.
+Valid 802.11g 40 MHz Channel Pairs Select a 40MHz channel pair for 802.11g Valid 802.11a 40MHz Channels Specify the valid channels for 40MHz channel pairing in 802.11a.
+Valid 802.11g 40 MHz Channels Specify the valid channels for 40MHz channel pairing in 802.11g.

-^{3.} Click Add or Save.
+3. Select Add or Save.
 The added or edited Regulatory Domain profile appears on the Regulatory Domain Profiles page.